-Hottest Couples of the NFL
+Chanel & Sterling, Russell & Ciara, Tom & Gisele: Presenting the NFL's Power Couples

 AJ MCCARRON & KATHERINE WEBB

-Somewhat controversially called out for her looks while watching then-boyfriend McCarron in a January 2013 college game, the former Miss Alabama married her longtime love, a quarterback for the Cincinnati Bengals, in July 2014, and the two welcomed son Tripp last May.
+Somewhat controversially called out for her looks while watching then-boyfriend McCarron in a January 2013 college game, the former Miss Alabama married her longtime love, a quarterback for the Cincinnati Bengals, in July 2014, and the two welcomed son Tripp in 2016, followed by Cash in late 2018.

 ANTONIO & SASHA GATES